Ficus lyrata (Fiddle Leaf Fig) Tree Leaves

 Ficus lyrata (Fiddle Leaf Fig Tree) - Use

-Use as Indoor Plant
+Use as an Indoor Plant

 And Fiddle Leaf Fig Tree is one of the most popular plants for decorating the interior of both homes and professional spaces.
 Its impressive large leaves and the relative ease of maintenance advocate it.
 What they do not advocate is its use as a plant that filters and purifies the air.
 That writing or saying about such a kind of use is scientifically totally unfounded.